 In that case, you can direct them to a membership page or another landing page that will allow you to collect their information for whatever purposes you choose going forward.

-5. Make your social profile info easily available
+5. Make your social media profile info easily available

 Whether it be in your footer or in your header, or via some other strategic placement in your email newsletter, you should always include links to your social profile pages.